zhenshen-mla/AFANet/README.md

   1. Download the dataset([NYUv2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), [Adience benckmark](https://talhassner.github.io/home/projects/Adience/Adience-data.html#frontalized)) and configure the data path.
   2. Train the single-task and save the pretrained single-task model in `/weights`:
     ```
-    python train_single.py
+    python train_single_*.py
     ```
-  3. Use Deeplabv3+ network with ResNet backbone to conduct semantic segmentation and depth prediction (load pretrained model in `/weights`):
+  3. For pixel tasks, using Deeplabv3+ network with ResNet backbone to conduct semantic segmentation and depth prediction (load pretrained model in `/weights`).
+For image tasks, using ResNet network to conduct age prediction and gender classification (load pretrained model in `/weights`):
     ```
     python train_multi.py
     ```